 Picture this scenario; you are a successful business owner with a website to advertise and help sell your products.
-You set the website up 8 years ago and hired a marketing agency to create a beautiful website for you.
+Your website was set up 8 years ago by a marketing agency, who you hired to create a perfect website for you and your business.
 You were so proud when it first launched!
 But now you can see your web traffic has drastically decreased, the bounce rate has gone up and you’re getting fewer leads coming through to your site month by month.

 Sounds familiar?
 You’re not alone, many companies find themselves in a similar scenario.
-The internet changes rapidly and it can be hard to keep up, so we’ve put together a list of 10 things you definitely need to update on your website, in order to increase traffic to your website and get more leads.
+The internet changes rapidly and it can be hard to keep up, so we’ve put together a list of 10 things you could update on your website, in order to increase traffic to your website and get more leads.

 1. Add a cookie popup